Feedback Linearisation with State Constraints: A Practical Approach for FBL with State Constraints

 \fi In this section, we will present a practical framework for the implementation of state constrained FBL for SISO systems, addressing the two challenges given in Section~\ref{subec: FBL on aug_sys}.

 The key idea is to synthesise different closed-form controllers for regions with varying ``local" relative degrees and switch between them as the trajectory transitions through these regions.
 Following~\cite{tomlin1998switching,chen2002switching}, we restrict our focus to SISO systems ($m=1$), where $\Omega_g(t,x):=L_gL_f^{\rho_1-1}\phi_1(t,x)$ and $\Gamma_g(t,x)=L_gL_f^{\sigma-1} h(t,x)$ are both scalar.
-For brevity, we refer to~\cite{tomlin1998switching, chen2002switching} for conditions ensuring asymptotic tracking for switching FBL controllers.
+For brevity, we refer to~\cite{tomlin1998switching, chen2002switching} for conditions ensuring switching FBL controllers result in an asymptotic approximate tracking with a bounded tracking error based on the magnitude of the switching threshold.
 This work focuses on implementing the switching strategy in the context of our state constrained FBL framework, where we apply a localised relative degree (Definition~\ref{defn: numerical relative deg}) to augment the system, capturing constraints, and perform FBL controller synthesis.

 \begin{defn}[The $\eps$-Numerical Relative Degree Function] Given a system $\Sigma=(f,g,h,x_0)$ (Eq.~\eqref{tuple}), a point $(t,x) \in [t_0,\infty) \times \R^n$, a differentiable function $\psi:[t_0,\infty) \times \R^n \to \R$ and a positive sequence $\{\eps_i\}_{i=1}^\infty \subset (0,\infty)$.
 We say the $\eps$-Numerical Relative Degree ($\eps$-NRD) at $(t,x)$ is $\hat{\rho} \in \N$ if the following two conditions are satisfied: